 The laws relating to expungement are highly variable and different jurisdictions may have different requirements that need to be met before an expungement can be granted.
 It's a good idea to contact a criminal defense attorney who can advise you about the requirements to have your prior conviction expunged, taking into account local rules and the facts of your case.
-Contact a qualified local attorney to schedule your free consultation and get the process started.
+Contact a qualified local attorney for a free evaluation and get the process started.